mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/DEPLOYMENT_SUCCESS.md

 **All systems are GO for deployment!** 🚀

-The AI DAO Hedge Fund project is production-ready with:
+The Decentralized Autonomous Hedge Fund AI DAO project is production-ready with:
 - ✅ Complete codebase pushed to GitHub
 - ✅ 100% test coverage on smart contracts
 - ✅ Professional-grade documentation